The best mobile strategy games in 2026

 Best mobile strategy games: Fire Emblem Heroes.
 Image shows a huge group of Fire Emblem characters leaping through the air with their weapons ready.

-Bringing together all the best familiar faces from the famous strategy series, Fire Emblem Heroes lets you a build a band of fighters, mages, and archers to wage war against opponents in turn based combat.
-The game is basically Fire Emblem’s take on the gacha genre, letting you unlock characters from across the setting, and while it is initially quite easy, the longer you play, the more it factors in difficulty.
+Bringing together all the best familiar faces from the famous strategy series, Fire Emblem Heroes lets you build a band of fighters, mages, and archers to wage war against opponents in turn-based combat.
+The game is basically Fire Emblem's take on the gacha genre, letting you unlock characters from across the setting, and while it is initially quite easy, the longer you play, the more it factors in difficulty.

 Best mobile strategy games: Final Fantasy Tactics: War of the Lions.
 Characters are standing around a waterfall bridge.
 The character Princess Ovelia is saying "Tell me, ser - are you friend or foe?" and the character Delita is responding "I am a human being, no different from you."